Voting in Connecticut

 ID is required to vote in Connecticut.
 Valid forms of ID include:

 - Any pre-printed form of identification that shows your name and address, or name and signature, or name and photograph

-If you go to your polling place without an approved form of ID as described above, you can vote a regular ballot by signing an affidavit in lieu of ID.
+If you go to your polling place without one of the forms of ID as described above, you can vote a regular ballot by signing an affidavit in lieu of ID.

 If you are a first time voter who registered by mail after January 1, 2003, and are voting for the first time in an primary/election with federal candidates on the ballot, and have a "mark" next to your name on the official registry list, you must present one of the following: